 You can also use one of Japan’s Transport Apps to plan your visit.

 - A one-way ticket from JR Hirosaki Station to Dake Onsen at the bottom of Mt.
-Iwaki is 1,060 yen.
+Iwaki is 500 yen.

-What is even better is, with this bus ticket, the lift to the 9th station usually costs 1,000 yen return will be half price (remember to keep your bus ticket to show to the staff at the lift’s ticket office though)!
+Tip: What is even better is that, with the Skyline Return Bus Ticket (スカイライン往復乗車券), the gondola lift to the 9th station, which usually costs 1,000 yen return, will be half price (remember to keep your bus ticket to show to the staff at the lift’s ticket office)!

 Continue the bus trip from JR Hirosaki Station.
-If you don’t get off at Iwakiyama Shrine, the bus will terminate at the 8th Station – Iwakiyama Hachi Aime (岩木山八合目).
+If you don’t get off at Iwakiyama Shrine, the bus will terminate at the 8th Station, Iwakiyama Hachi Aime (岩木山八合目).

 Here, apart from the spacious car park for those who drove all the way up, there is also a viewing deck above the rest area building that you have to drop by for the spectacular view (such as the sunset in the photo)!